nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 - SHALL populate `Slot.start`, `Slot.end`, `Schedule.planningHorizon.start` and `Schedule.planningHorizon.end` elements in (UK) local time in the format `yyyy-mm-ddThh:mm:ss+hh:mm`, with the timezone offset `+00:00` for UTC and `+01:00` for BST

 - SHALL populate `Slot.serviceType.text` with a practice defined slot type description, and where available `Schedule.serviceCategory.text` with a practice defined schedule type description (may be called session name or rota type).
-This/these slot and schedule description field(s) SHOULD be the same as those visible in the NHS App.
+The slot and schedule description fields SHOULD be the same as those visible in the NHS App.

 - SHALL meet [General FHIR resource population requirements](development_fhir_resource_guidance.html#general-fhir-resource-population-requirements) populating all fields for `Schedule` and `Slot` where data is available, excluding those listed below